 One of the most important things you can do as a new beauty company is to get feedback from your target market.
 This means showing them prototypes of your products and getting their thoughts on what works, what doesn’t, and how they would improve it.
 Don’t be afraid to ask for brutally honest opinions – after all, you want to make the best product possible.

-Then, take that feedback and use it to improve your formulations, packaging, marketing materials.
+Then, take that feedback and use it to improve your formulations, packaging, and marketing materials.
 It’s also good to set up focus groups or surveys on social media platforms to get even more insights from potential customers.
 The bottom line: Make sure you’re always listening to what people have to say about your brand and products.

 Starting a beauty company can be a gratifying experience, but it is also a lot of work.
 There are many things to consider when creating your own business, and the beauty industry can be particularly competitive.
 However, if you have a great product and put in the hard work, your company can thrive.
 Follow these tips to get started.